What is the MOBILEX Challenge?

 CEA-list contributes its expertise in the development of specific algorithms for trajectory calculation and tracking.
 The predictive controller has been developed by CEA and the trajectory tracking algorithm is currently the subject of a thesis.

-Reading this data is made possible by the installation of a HMI based on our LittleFox solution, the video player used by the French Special Forces.
-Through this HMI, our team aims to provide a clear, ergonomic and comprehensive interface for the operator to control and supervise the robotic platform.
-Generating a video stream in STANAG4609 format, this NATO-standardised format makes it possible to associate a metadata stream with a video stream, providing information such as the robot's position, orientation and speed.
-Finally, the robot is controlled by a joystick, which is used to select the movement speed.
+Reading this data is made possible by installing an HMI based on our LittleFox solution, the video player used by French special forces.
+Through this HMI, our team's goal is to provide operators with a clear, user-friendly, and comprehensive interface for controlling and supervising the robotic platform.
+Generating a video stream in STANAG4609 format, this NATO-standardized format allows a metadata stream to be associated with a video stream and provides information such as the robot's position, orientation, and speed.
+Finally, the robot is controlled using a joystick to select the speed of movement.

 However, even if the aim is to make the robot autonomous, the operator retains control of it during autonomous navigation.
 A secure stop is available on the HMI, enabling the platform to be stopped remotely.